Recommended reading

 callback throws an exception.

-ignores what its callback returns and simply passes on the settlement that existed before it was called:
+ignores that result and simply passes on the settlement that existed before it was called:

 Promise.resolve(123)